When he was 10, he'd wanted to be a major league baseball player.

 How odd, I thought, to see how much his external actions changed from just an internal value shift.

-As his entire world turned upside down, I watched others shocked by his changes, confused because they couldn't see the internal compass he was now navigating by.
+As his entire world turned upside down, I watched others shocked by his changes, confused because they couldn't see the internal compass that he now used to navigate.

 I watched his doubts, I watched his fears and darn if he didn't have a success or two that matched his new definition.